Searching for axion forces with spin precession in atoms and molecules: Experimental setup and background overview

 Note that we have defined a mean, offset spin precession $\theta_{0,\text{axion}}$ which does not depend on the position of the test mass, and a term $\theta_\mathcal{M}$ which changes sign when the test mass is moved.

 The experimental protocol is therefore to add the $\mathcal{M}$ switch where we operate the experiment with the test mass in two positions.
 Moving the mass every few seconds should give sufficient robustness against drifts in other experimental quantities, comparable to other switches in ACME.
+This switching protocol is critical for attaining the shot-noise limit on DC quantities as it effectively modulates the DC signal at a higher frequency, thus avoiding effects arising from slow drifts, $1/f$ noise, etc.~\cite{Kirilov2013SNL,Panda2019SNL}.
 This should give a spin precession signal which is proportional to the axion field gradient, but possibly other systematic effects.
 Note that the masses can be between the preparation and readout stages, so that they won't interfere with the current optical preparation and readout schemes.

 One of the effects of most obvious concern is that moving a large mass will change the electromagnetic environment.
 Shielding the electric field from the test mass is straightforward: simply use a conducting shield around the molecules, which ACME already has in the form of electric field plates.
 The ACME spin precession scheme is fairly robust against electric field drifts by design, as they result in a common-mode offset between the two precessing states, so this is not likely to be a concern.